 This month, the Tote-able Toilet with 2 Enzyme Packets is on sale for $14.95.
 I priced purchasing the bucket and toilet seat lid separately and found that it was more economical to pick up this kit.
 I am planning to fill the bucket with other sanitation supplies plus, of course, plenty of TP.

 You might also like Mobile Washer.
 This is hand operated washing machine.
 Like a plunger, it uses a technique of pushing and pulling the water through clothes to clean them well without wearing them out.
 It uses a minimum of water and less soap due to the agitation motion.
 Use in a bucket (5-gallon suggested), sink or tub.
-The best part is that it is only $14.95.

 These are just two of the items on sale this month at Emergency Essentials.
 Click on the link below for more great deals from Emergency Essentials.